hueitan/javascript-sdk-design/README.md

 ## Component of URI

-It's important to know if your SDK needs to parse the location url.
+It's important to know if the SDK needs to parse the location url.
 ```
                          authority
                    __________|_________